jpnsingh/olh-config-bcbsa-shell/README.md

     ```
     ###### NOTE: The json files i.e. "roles.json" and "groups.json" can be located under db directory in the root of the application.
 Open the terminal and navigate to the db directory before running these commands

-2. In case if the modified data needs to be backed up further in future do following:
+2. In case if the modified data needs to be backed up further in the future, run following commands by being in the db directory:

     ```
     mongoexport --db bcbsa-shell-dev --collection roles --out roles.json